 While you cannot have a DUI conviction removed from your record, in some cases, you may be able to have your DUI charge expunged or have the records sealed.
 Here’s how to get a DUI charge expunged or sealed in Miami:

 - If you were only charged but not convicted, there’s a chance you can have your record cleared

 - If you ended up being convicted of a lesser crime, then you may be able to have the DUI charge expunged

 - If your case was dismissed, you may be able to have your record expunged

 How Long Does a DUI Stay On Your Record in Florida?

 In Florida, a DUI conviction will stay on your criminal record for up to 75 years.
 You will be unable to have a DUI conviction removed from your record.
 A DUI charge, on the other hand, can potentially be expunged or removed.

-If you happen to get detained as well as charged of a DUI, it is absolutely important that you work promptly to retain the legal counsel of a helpful lawyer.
-When you seek assistance from our company, Frank Schwartz, P.A., we could take instant action to ensure that your legal rights are protected whereas, you receive the best outcome for your case.
+If you happen to get detained as well as charged with a DUI, it is absolutely important that you work promptly to retain the legal counsel of a helpful lawyer.
+When you seek assistance from our company, Frank Schwartz, P.A., we could take instant action to ensure that your legal rights are protected, whereas you receive the best outcome for your case.

 Frank Schwartz is a Miami attorney who concentrates his legal practice in the area of criminal defense.
 Mr. Schwartz is proud to have established a highly successful and effective criminal defense trial practice in South Florida.